dockstore/dockstore/_docs/getting-started-with-cwl.md

   foaf:mbox: "mailto:briandoconnor@gmail.com"
 ```

 This section includes the tool author referenced by Dockstore.
 It is open to your interpretation whether that is the person that registers the tool, the person who made the Docker image, or the developer of the original tool.
-I'm biased towards the person that registers the tool since that is likely to be the primary contact when asking questions about how the tool was setup.
+I'm biased towards the person that registers the tool since they are likely to be the primary contact when asking questions about how the tool was setup.

 You can register for an [ORCID](http://orcid.org/) (a digital identifer for researchers) or use an email address for your id.